reportportal/docs/src/md/src/WorkWithReports/ViewLaunches.md

 [![Image](Images/userGuide/WorkWithReports/ViewLaunches/RetryLaunchLevel.png) ]( Images/userGuide/WorkWithReports/ViewLaunches/RetryLaunchLevel.png)

-On a step view you can see the number of invocations and stake trace of each invocation.
+On a step view you can see the number of invocations and stack trace of each invocation.

 [![Image](Images/userGuide/WorkWithReports/ViewLaunches/RetryStepLevel.png) ]( Images/userGuide/WorkWithReports/ViewLaunches/RetryStepLevel.png)